webclinic017/mono/server/README.md

 * cmd

-   `cmd` contains service entry points in the `main.go` file and service definitions as represented by `.proto` files.
+   `cmd` contains service entry points in the `main.go`.
 Each directory in `cmd` maps to a similarly named service.

+* idl

+   `idl` contains service and message definitions in `.proto` files.

 * pkg